 Coherently explain the question or problem to be addressed and the approach to its answer or solution.
 The specific aims of the application must be obvious from the abstract although they need not be restated verbatim from the research plan.
-Describe the unmet medical need addressed by the proposed project and describe how the proposed project, if successful, will have a major impact on the care of patients with cancer.
+Address how the proposed project, if successful, will have a major impact on the care of patients with cancer.
 Describe how this application provides a path for acquiring proof-of-principle data necessary for next-stage commercial development.
 Clearly explain the product, service, technology, or infrastructure proposed; competition; market need and size; development or implementation plans; regulatory path; reimbursement strategy; and funding needs.
 Applicants must clearly describe the existing or proposed company infrastructure and personnel located in Texas for this endeavor.